 The Museum of the Romain Peasant shows life and describes in detail how peasants used to work, live, dress.
 The museum provides an excellent picture of their customs, traditions, and lifestyle.
-The Costume Collection, equally as impressive, comprises almost 20,000 traditional folk costumes.
+The Costume Collection, equally impressive, comprises almost 20,000 traditional folk costumes.

 From Spring to Autumn, they hold different open-air exhibitions with hand made products, traditional food, and music.
 Artisans from all over Romania take part.

 The food scene is a tour in itself and many Foodie tours exist.
 If one dish would be a must-have in Bucharest it would be the Sarmale or cabbage rolls.